google/closure-templates/documentation/reference/functions.md

 startIndex, it returns the first index greater than or equal to startIndex.
 This method implements JavaScript semantics, comparing elements with `==`.
 Therefore it only works on lists of primitive values.

+<span id="list-any_lastIndexOf"></span>

+### `list.lastIndexOf(value[, startIndex])` {#listLastIndexOf}

+Return the last index of the value in list, or -1.
+Given a value for startIndex, it returns the last index less than or equal to startIndex.
+This method implements JavaScript semantics, comparing elements with `==`.
+Therefore it only works on lists of primitive values.

 ### `list.slice([from, to])` {#list-any_slice}